Remediation General Permit (RGP) for MA & NH

 - EPA Region 1 Dewatering General Permit

-- Do I need NPDES Permit Coverage for Discharges Related to my Construction Activity and Which General Permits are Available (Flow Chart)?
-(PDF) (2 pp, 55 K)
+- Construction Activity General Permits Flow Chart (PDF) (2 pp, 55 K)

 Technical Questions: Shauna Little (firstname.lastname@example.org); telephone: 617-918-1989; Mail Code: OEP06-1